Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_3HC_Hardware_Overview.md

 | on | off | on | on | 13 |
 | off | on | on | on | 14 |
 | on | on | on | on | 15 |

+## Commissioning

+### Updating the firmware
+The 3HC board will be shipped with firmware loaded during production.
+You can check the version loaded by sending

+M115 B1
+(or B## where ## is the new CAN address of the board if you have changed it already)

+To update the firmware get the [latest version from the RepRapFirmware github](https://github.com/Duet3D/RepRapFirmware/releases).
+It is recommended to upgrade all the firmware in your Duet 3 system together so that the versions do not get out of sync.

+Send M997 B## to carry out a firmware update, the bootloader will request the Duet3Firmware_EXP3HC.bin from the Duet 3 main board, it needs to be in the /firmware folder (/sys folder for versions of RRF before 3.3).

+Once the update is complete restart the mainboard and 3HC, then send M115 B## (where B## is the address set with the dip switches) to check the firmware is updated.

+### Forcing a firmware update

+If the 3HC is unresponsive, or the firmware update is not working, set all the sip switches to "off", then reset the 3HC.
+This will force the 3HC bootloader to request a firmware update over CAN when it starts up.

+Ensure the 3HC firmware is in the /firmware directory (/sys on RRF versions earlier than 3.3)

+Ensure you have can communication (the status light is flashing in sync with the Duet 3 mainboard)

 # Revision History